lorikrell/gamerchic/docs/photoshop/elf-journal.md

 ## Ren'dorei

 The velvet void granted an understanding beyond worlds, life, and death.
 Theirs is a path few understand, bounding betwixt the rift and the shadow, though not one cast by other light.
 The ways between and all the power it holds.
-This twisting power may usher a new life for the elven, if they the enlightenment to witness the Void.
+This twisting power may usher a new life for the elven, if they have the enlightenment to witness the Void.

 This journal holds a sight of the unending void caught between riftways upon fine parchment pressed from black and purple lotus.
 A mote pulsing with void hums within the binding.
 Bookmarks include mithril flowers, runemark consumed by void, and a finery once from Silvermoon imbued with crackling tendrils of void.